WHAT IT'S ALL ABOUT...

 Separation of these components is not compulsory, however, there is still the option of leaving the service and leasing elements together and accounting for them as a single lease.
 This option will prove useful if separation is likely to be too costly or complicated.

-Under IFRS 16, lease liability is discounted using the rate implicit in the lease.
+Lease liability is discounted using the rate implicit in the lease.
 Where this cannot be determined, the lessee’s incremental rate of borrowing is used – i.e. the rate you would have to pay over a similar term and with similar security in a similar economic environment.

 For public bodies, where the rate to be applied cannot be determined from the lease itself, as the lessee, you would be required to use the HM Treasury discounted rate unless you can show that another discount rate would more accurately reflect your incremental borrowing rate.